 Strategy & Partnerships Consultant

-Justin is a Bain & Company management consultant and current MBA candidate at Northwestern University's Kellogg School of Management.
+Justin is a Bain & Company management consultant who completed a MBA at Northwestern University's Kellogg School of Management.
 He is passionate about the intersection between business and social impact and was inspired by EAA's vision.
-Justin works with EAA part-time to engage in and drive projects related to public-private partnership, technical capacity building, due diligence and cotton supply chain integration.
+Justin has supported EAA to engage in and drive projects related to public-private partnership, technical capacity building, due diligence and cotton supply chain integration.

 The below individuals have been instrumental advisers to EAA on our journey so far.